RetroDECK/ES-DE/USERGUIDE.md

 **Scrape actual folders** _(Multi-scraper only)_

 Enabling this option causes folders themselves to be included by the scraper.
-This is useful for DOS games or any multi-disc games where there is a folder for each individual game.
+This is useful for DOS or ScummVM games or for multi-disc games where there is a folder for each individual game.

 **Auto-retry on peer verification errors** _(ScreenScraper only)_